- Academic Policies and Processes

 Sociology 225 (graded, experiential) is offered in Fall and Winter terms.
 Each section is a different community service site with unique needs and possible service times.
 Each section has a determined number of credits, which cannot be modified by the student.
 (Most sections are 3 credits)

 Requirements include attending a one hour lecture and a one hour discussion section each week, participating in relevant community service at a designated site for approximately 4 hours each week, and completing all reading and writing assignments and/or projects.

-SOC 225 is repeatable up to 8 credits, however only one election of SOC 225 can be applied to the Sociology major, LJSC minor, or SHM minor.
+SOC 225 is not repeatable.
 Regular credit exclusions and limitations (i.e. experiential credit limits) apply for Sociology majors, LJSC minors, and SHM minors.

 In need of a vehicle or a ride?

 Students enrolled in SOC 225: Project Community who have a valid driver's license are able to work with the Community-Engaged Academic Learning (CEAL) to use a vehicle.
 Carpooling among students in the same section is encouraged.
 Transportation is coordinated through the section facilitator and CEAL staff.

 Visit the CEAL-RIDE website for more information.